qntm/base65536/README.md

   </tbody>
 </table>

-\* New-style "long" Tweets, up to 280 Unicode characters give or take Twitter's complex "weighting" calculation.<br/>
+\* Up to 280 Unicode characters give or take Twitter's complex "weighting" calculation.<br/>
 † Base85 is listed for completeness but all variants use characters which are considered hazardous for general use in text: escape characters, brackets, punctuation *etc.*.<br/>
 ‡ Base131072 is a work in progress, not yet ready for general use.<br/>